 On behalf of QLT Buffalo LLC, WSP Engineering of New York, P.C. prepared this supplemental groundwater investigation work plan to develop additional information with respect to groundwater conditions in the vicinity of MW-09.
 The scope of the investigation is consistent with discussions held with the New York State Department of Environmental Conservation (NYSDEC) during a meeting held on May 7, 2008.
-The information obtained through the execution of this work plan will be used to characterize conditions in the vicinity of MW-09 resulting from potential offsite conditions and, if necessary, prepare a focused feasibility study that evaluates remedial options to address conditions at this location.
+The information obtained through the execution of this work plan will be used to characterize conditions in the vicinity of MW-09 and to prepare a focused Alternatives Analysis Report (AAR) that evaluates remedial options to address conditions at this location.
 The site layout and analytical data are shown on Figure 1.